 Smoking is the No. 1 cause of COPD.
-(Other causes include exposure to secondhand smoke and to some fumes and chemicals.)
+(Other causes include asthma and exposure to secondhand smoke and to some fumes and chemicals.)
 If you smoke, quitting is a must.
 If you’ve tried before, don’t give up.
 This is the biggest investment you can make in your health.

 Quitting smoking can be tough, but help is available.
 Start with your doctor to see what would help.
 And check out the COPD support groups listed on the American Lung Association’s website.

 Next, you’ll want to be proactive in anticipating and managing the costs associated with COPD.
 Doing that may help you take care of yourself with greater peace of mind.

 People with COPD may need to see a specialist called a pulmonologist twice a year if the disease is stable or monthly if symptoms flare up routinely.
 One insurance company reports pulmonologist office visits typically are priced between $260 and $372.
 You will be responsible for that charge if insurance does not cover it.
 You may still have a per-visit copay even with insurance.